Respiratory syncytial virus (RSV) vaccines: Canadian Immunization Guide

 Monoclonal antibodies

 Infants living in some remote northern communities are at very high risk of hospitalization for RSV.
-Data on effectiveness of RSV monoclonal antibodies to prevent hospitalization in this group are very limited.
+Although RSV monoclonal antibodies are expected to be highly efficacious, data in this group are very limited.

-The efficacy of RSVpreF vaccine in preventing RSV infection in pregnant women and pregnant people has not been evaluated.
+The efficacy of RSVpreF vaccine in preventing RSV infection in pregnant women and pregnant people has not yet been evaluated.

 Recommendations for use